-- Check several times each day to make sure the access is functioning.
+- Check each day to make sure the access is functioning.
 You should be able to feel a vibration in the fistula called a “thrill.”
 Your physician or dialysis center staff will show you how to do this

 - Do not carry heavy items with the arm that has the access

 - Do not wear any clothing or jewelry that binds that arm